 4. Reese’s Cups

 An American favorite, Reese’s Peanut Butter Cups, can be hard to find.
 Some say it’s because the sweet treat is too sweet for Japanese tastes, others say it’s because peanut butter just never caught on in Japan.
-If you want to make some fellow foreigner friends in Japan (including some of us here at SJIP…), lead your introduction with Reese’s Cups, and you’ll be popular in no time.
+If you want to make some fellow foreigner friends in Japan (including some of us here at JCP…), lead your introduction with Reese’s Cups, and you’ll be popular in no time.

 5. Big and tall clothes and shoes